The True Financial Impact of a Life-Altering Injury

 For the average person who suffers any type of serious injury, it can be difficult to quantify the full scope of financial losses stemming from the incident.
 Hospital bills from the emergency room visit are an obvious expense, as are the costs of any prescription or over-the-counter medications.
 But beyond these basic items, most people struggle to understand the true financial impact of being involved in a serious accident.

 If we’re describing you, don’t worry.
 You are not alone.
-In fact, most clients meet with our personal injury lawyers have no idea what their claim is worth – or even if they have a claim at all.
+In fact, most clients meet with our lawyers have no idea what their claim is worth – or even if they have a claim at all.
 Unfortunately, this lack of knowledge also leads many vehicle collision and other accident victims to forego seeking to enforce their legal rights at all.
 In the end, these people may end up paying for someone else’s negligence for years down the road – and possibly even the rest of their lives.

 Damages Available to Victims of Accident-Related Injuries